rajsingh008/create-react-npm-package/README.md

         # Say hello to my first NPM package
         This is a test package.
 So ignore it :)

-**Step9** : Run "npm publish" command in terminal.
-For new user it will ask to run "add user" command which will open a registration process in npm.js website and once completed re-run the "npm publish" command.
+**Step9** : To publish your package, execute the 'npm publish' command in your terminal.
+If you're a new user, you'll first need to run the 'npm adduser' command, which initiates a registration process on the  [npm.j](https://www.npmjs.com) website.
+Once you've completed the registration, you can then re-run the 'npm publish' command to publish your package..

-    Existing users can simply log in to access the website and publish their packages.

 Once published open browser and check latest package deployed on your npmjs website .